 The strategic thinking rubrics are self-assessments designed to help students evaluate their own writing.
 One is focused on overall understanding of a written response and the other evaluates analysis used in a response.
-Both are available as documents and could be modified for educator use.
+Both are available as documents and could be modified for your context.
 They are designed for use in both the humanities and sciences.
 They could be used to evaluate

 Online posts